Savolainen5/The-Heirs-to-Aquitania/HtA Readme + Changelog.txt

 - Over421 for Greek-language parties and flags
 - Discux for parties for lots of New World countries

+NB for the changelog - Anything with lots of # or * after it is something Savs is still working on or hasn't gotten fully/correctly implemented yet

 **CHANGELOG**

-Version 0.36 X/Y/18 - The Russias & China Update
+Version 0.36 X/Y/19 - The Russias & China Update

 *Major*

-- Story and flavour for Russia, Smolensk, and Poland
+- Story and flavour for Russia, Smolensk, and Poland (maybe?)
 - Events and decisions for China by /u/chortlinggnome, see changelog below
 - Incorporated HPM's crisis locking system and election event spam reduction system
 - HtA story chain regarding Corsica involving Aquitania, PDN, and Naples/Italy